 Posts on Martha’s Vineyard Travel Tips contain affiliate links from various programs and as an Amazon Associate, I earn from qualifying purchases.
 When you buy through links on this site I may earn a commission at no additional cost to you.
 See Privacy Policy for more information

-From Guided Boat Expeditions To Walking Tours, I’ve got you covered with Five Of The Best Jaws Tours In Martha’s Vineyard.
+From Private Bus Trips To Walking Tours, I’ve got you covered with Five Of The Best Jaws Tours In Martha’s Vineyard.

 Martha’s Vineyard, has long been synonymous with one of cinema’s most iconic thrillers – Jaws.
 Steven Spielberg’s 1975 masterpiece not only left an indelible mark on the world of film making but also put this charming island firmly on the map for movie enthusiasts.

 I’ve been visiting Martha’s Vineyard since 1999 and I’m a huge film-fan, so I’ve been to nearly every Jaws filming location on the island.
-I even got my marriage licence at the Amity Island Town Hall!
-The real Town Hall in Edgartown was used for that location.
+I even got my marriage licence at the Amity Island (Edgartown) Town Hall!

 It’s really easy to find and visit all the locations on Martha’s Vineyard where Jaws was filmed, but if you don’t have a car on the island, or want to hear insider stories and possibly meet some of the cast, taking an organised tour is the way to go.